klaufel/pattern-library-skeleton/README.md

     └── index.js (entry point)
 ```

-- `src`: The place where to put our application source code - `components` Add your components here!
+- `src`: The place where we put our application source code - `components` Add your components here!
 This folder is divided from [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles.
-- `docs` Add documentation as stories for design system.
+- `docs` Our documentation as stories for the design system.
-- `figma-tokens` Folder all functions to generate figma design tokens with API.
+- `figma-tokens` Directory containing functions to generate figma design tokens with API.
-- `styles` Folder to add global styles and theme to build components.
+- `styles` Directory to add global styles and theme to build components.
 - `index.js` Entry point, import all components and export to generate package to use in project as a dependency.

 ---